 - Beyond that, you can max out at about 30 minutes of exposure per day.

-- You should be wearing broad-spectrum sunscreen during this time.
+- You should be wearing broad-spectrum sunscreen during this time if exposed for longer than this, or if the UV Index goes above 3.

 What Factors Go Your Tanning Plan?